ben-mar/MTGMulliganer/README.md

 # MTGMulliganer
 Here is the Magic The Gathering Mulliganer, the Machine Learning algorithm that depending on the deck you've selected, tells you if you should keep or Mulligan your hand

+# Modelisation

+Each card is represented by a feature vector (that can be found in DECK_NAME/training_set_DECK_NAME/features.csv) and each hand of 7 cards is represented by the concatenation of those features vectors.
+The label in the training set is 0 if the hand is a Mulligan and 1 if it is a Keep.

+This is the input of the Machine Learning model - which is a Random Forest Classifier - and the output is then 0 or 1 (respectively Mulligan and Keep)

 Hypothesis :

  * You are on the play